zty0510/Final_Project/README.md

 * A report describing the work you have done in this week as PDF to Gradescope.
 One submission from one student is sufficent for a team.
 When multiple submissions present, we will grade the latest one;
 * Your fully functional implementation of this week's task to GitLab by creating a new tag in **your team's** project codebase.

 You also need to attend the face to face check arranged in the lecture time.
-The due time of your code and report and the time for check for each week is noted on the documentaion of each week in the `docs` directory of the codebase.
+The due date of your code and report and the time for check for each week is noted on the documentaion of each week in the `docs` directory of the codebase.
 The template of report is presented in the `reports` directory.

 ## Web basics